genr8r/plg_mcp/readme.md

 ![License](https://img.shields.io/badge/License-GPL--2.0--or--later-blue?style=for-the-badge)
 ![Version](https://img.shields.io/badge/Version-1.0.0-green?style=for-the-badge)

 MCP is a lightweight, powerful system plugin for Joomla that provides a **Model Context Protocol**—a simple, task-based API for managing content.
 It acts as a streamlined bridge between your Joomla website and the modern world of AI, workflow automation, and internal tooling.
+Learn more at [Model Context Protocol](https://modelcontextprotocol.io/).

 ## The Problem